Maikuolan/Common/_docs/IPHeader.md

 `Forwarded` | *[Forwarded - HTTP \| MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Forwarded).*
 `REMOTE_ADDR` | Used in about ~99% of cases normally (and the class also falls back to this source anyway if the preferred source specified isn't available).

-After instantiating the class, the object will provide three public members (or properties).
+After instantiating the class, the object will provide three public properties.

 ```PHP
 public $Resolution = '';